 My current and emerging research projects all center on issues of equity with the intention of fostering student success amidst contemporary global issues.
-As a result, all of my research topics span these overarching issues as well as the three outlined topical areas (international student mobility, scholar-practitioner preparation, and transnational education in Vietnam).
+As a result, all of my research topics span these overarching issues as well as the three outlined topical areas (international student mobility, scholar-practitioner preparation, and transnational education).

 International student mobility is at the heart of my research passion, much of it because of my proximity as the daughter of an international student.
 My research includes international students of Color, who are racialized within the U.S. context (Yao, George Mwangi, & Malaney Brown, 2019), and more importantly, uses critical lenses to examine the positioning of international students of Color in the U.S. Much of the previous research on international students tended to aggregate students from various global regions without much criticality; therefore, my contributions to international student scholarship include infusing a critical lens by nuancing student backgrounds and by situating my research within an equity-driven approach.